Accessibility statement for University of London

-We use site governance software to track accessibility issues across every page of the site.
+Our website is tested weekly using an automated accessibility tool provided by Silk Tide.
 This tool tests our whole website (under the primary domain of https://www.london.ac.uk/) and it provides a report on accessibility issues.
-We are working with our internal and external resources to address any accessibility issues as soon as is realistically possible.
+We work with our internal and external resources to address any accessibility issues as soon as is realistically possible.

 What we’re doing to improve accessibility

 We want our website to offer the best experience possible for all of our users.